Category:Scraping Use Cases

 Why Is Scraping TruePeopleSearch.com Difficult?

-TruePeopleSearch is built to look lightweight and straightforward, but under the hood it’s just as aggressive as any high-security site when it comes to stopping scrapers.
+TruePeopleSearch is built to look lightweight and simple, but under the hood it’s just as aggressive as any high-security site at stopping scrapers.

 There are two main reasons it’s hard to work with: